-If you're in a Medicare Advantage Plan, review the "Annual Notice of Change" and "Evidence of Coverage" from your plan each year:
+If you're in a Medicare Advantage Plan, review the "Annual Notice of Change" and "Evidence of Coverage" from your plan each year.

-- Annual Notice of Change: Includes any changes in coverage, costs, and more that will be effective starting in January.
+- Annual Notice of Change: Includes any changes in coverage, costs, and more that will be effective in January.
 Your plan will send you a printed copy by September 30. - Evidence of Coverage: Gives you details about what the plan covers, how much you pay, and more in the next year.
-Your plan will send you a notice (or printed copy) by October 15, which will include information on how to access the Evidence of Coverage electronically or request a printed copy.
+Your plan will send you a notice (or printed copy) by October 15.
+It will include information on how to get it electronically or by mail.